Best Hiking in Europe: 10 Amazing Places to Hit the Trail

 Where: Northern Slovakia

-Why It’s On Our Bucket List: The Carpathian Mountain Range in Northern Slovakia towers over most other peaks in Eastern Europe, with the High Tatra range being one of the tallest and most beautiful among them.
-Envisioning the High Tatras means picturing ultramarine alpine lakes and sprawling meadows, jagged peaks and pine forests that are fit for hiking in the summer and skiing in the winter.
-This wild and isolated landscape is also a National Park which gets pretty crowded with tourists eager to experience this beautiful place, so plan ahead!
+The Carpathian Mountain Range in Northern Slovakia towers over most other peaks in Eastern Europe, with the High Tatra range being one of the tallest and most beautiful among them.
+Envisioning the High Tatras means picturing ultramarine alpine lakes and sprawling meadows, jagged peaks, and pine forests that are fit for hiking in the summer and skiing in the winter.
+This wild and isolated landscape is also a National Park that gets pretty crowded with tourists eager to experience this beautiful place, so plan ahead!

 Picos de Europa National Park